-Each year, universities across the country are ranked by U.S. News & World Report, Forbes, The Princeton Review, Washington Monthly Magazine and others for the merits and outcomes of the educational experience they provide.
+Each year, universities across the country are ranked for the achievements and outcomes of the exceptional educational experience they provide.
 We’re proud of the strong recognition St. Edward’s garners.

 What keeps us consistently high in the rankings?
-It’s the transformative opportunities students have at St. Edward’s — on campus, in Austin and beyond — and how Hilltoppers are making the most of those experiences to enrich their learning and fully engage in their education.
+It’s the transformative opportunities that await stuents at St. Edward’s and how Hilltoppers are making the most of those experiences to enrich their learning and fully engage in their education in the classroom, around our vibrant campus, throughout Austin and beyond.

 While we could share a lengthy list of the outstanding advantages a St. Edward’s education offers, here are 10 points of pride that make us honored to be Hilltoppers.

-For the 3rd year in a row, St. Edward’s is ranked a top 10 university in the Western Region by U.S. News & World Report in their 2022 college ranking.
-St. Edward’s also ranked in the top 10 for Best Colleges for Veterans, Best Value Schools and Best Undergraduate Teaching.
-We’re proud to be a leading university in the region, and to retain our top 25 spot for 19 consecutive years!
+For the 5th year in a row, St. Edward’s is ranked a top-10 university in the Western Region by U.S. News & World Report, moving up to 6th place in their 2024 Best Colleges list.
+This recognition demonstrates our commitment to producing well-rounded scholars who move beyond the Red Doors on to successful careers or further studies, ad who excel without bounds.
+St. Edward’s also ranked in the top 10 regional rankings for Best Value Schools, and a top performing university for Social Mobility.
+We’re proud to be a leading university in the region, and to retain our highly ranked spot for more than 20 consecutive years!

 Our students are smart, compassionate, creative thinkers and problem solvers.
-Academic rigor inspires them.
-Advocating for social justice fuels their passion to improve the world.
-Since 2008, our students have received more than 200 esteemed national and international awards, including Truman, Boren, Pickering and Gilman fellowships and scholarships … and 75 Fulbright Student grants to teach and study abroad.
-In fact, St. Edward’s has been named a top producer of U.S. Fulbright Students 10 years in a row and a #1 top producer twice.
-Meet our 2021 Fulbright Students.
+Academic rigor inspires them and advocating for social justice fuels their passion to improve the world.
+Since 2008, our students have received more than 200 esteemed national and international awards, including Truman, Boren, Pickering and Gilman fellowships and scholarships … and more than 80 Fulbright Student grants to teach and study abroad.
+In fact, St. Edward’s has been named a top producer of U.S. Fulbright Students 12 times and a #1 top producer for two of those years.
+Meet our 2023 Fulbright Students.

 We Build Paths to Advanced Degrees

-The Ronald E. McNair Postbaccalaureate Achievement Program at St. Edward’s is approaching its 19th year, with an amazing success rate of helping students from disadvantaged segments of society pursue master’s, doctoral, law and medical degrees.
-To date, more than 200 students have participated in our McNair Scholars program.
+For more than 20 years the Ronald E. McNair Postbaccalaureate Achievement Program at St. Edward’s has had an amazing success rate of helping students from underrepresented segments of society pursue master’s and doctoral degrees.
+To date, more than 200 students have participated in our McNair Scholars program and 25 have earned PhDs and over 135 have earned other graduate degrees.
 Financed by the U.S. Department of Education and St. Edward’s, the program funds faculty-directed research, academic counseling and tutoring, GRE exam preparation, assistance with selecting and applying to graduate school, and more.

 We Prepare Next-Level STEM Graduates